15 Proven Ways to Create the Illusion of Depth in Art

 9. Foreshortening

-Objects in front of the viewer, such as buildings, trees, mountains, people, etc., will look smaller as they are farther away, but will maintain the ratio between height and width in the painting.
-This means that there will be no distortion.
+Objects in front of the viewer, such as buildings, trees, mountains, people, etc., look smaller as they are farther away, but maintain the ratio between height and width.
+This means that there is no distortion.

-On the other hand, when we change the object (or our) angle of sight, and the object is now along the line of sight, it will get shorter in that direction.
+On the other hand, when you change the object (or your) angle of sight, and the object is now along your line of sight, it gets shorter in that direction.

 This distortion is due to the angle of sight.
-The more an object is in our direction of sight, the more it will be distorted (becomes much shorter in that direction).
+The more an object is in your direction of sight, the more it is distorted (becomes much shorter in that direction).

 For example, a lake that in reality can be round, in perspective becomes more elliptical as the distance between it and the observer grows.